-NAME OF THE PRACTICE EKO mini volleyball Country Montenegro Timeframe October 2023 - June 2024 Initiator Volleyball Federation of Montenegro Promoted value(s) (Keep only what applies) Providing quality coaching, instructions and coaching skill development to raise the overall level of play.
+EKO m nini volleyball Country Montenegro Timeframe October 2023 - June 2024 Initiator Volleyball Federation of Montenegro Promoted value(s) (Keep only what applies) Providing quality coaching, instructions and coaching skill development to raise the overall level of play.
 Emphasizing fun and enjoyment to encourage people to participate and to continue to participate on long-term.
 Leveraging technology, tools for promoting grassroots sports by providing platforms for communication, organizing events, and tracking progress.
-Providing opportunities for cross-border competition, grassroots sports activities, international cooperation Type of practice (Keep only what applies) - Regular event - Educational programmes and materials - Monitoring tools and systems - Other: Progress, improvement through play Target group Children aged 9-13 years old - Short Description (How was the practice developed, what actions were put into place, which results were obtained?)
-The project "EKO mini volleyball" for children aged 9-13 years is organized by the Volleyball Federation of Montenegro with the sponsorship of the company Jugo petrol AD and the support of the European Volleyball Confederation (CEV), the Ministry of Sports and Youth, the Montenegrin Olympic Committee and the capital city Podgorica, and the goal of the project is to mass, popularize and widespread of volleyball sport in Montenegro.
-Learning and transferability (How was the impact measured?
+Providing opportunities for cross-border competition, grassroots sports activities, international cooperation Type of practice (Keep only what applies) - Regular event - Educational programmes and materials - Monitoring tools and systems - Other: Progress, improvement through play Target group Children aged 9-13 years old Short Description (How was the practice developed, what actions were put into place, which results were obtained?)
+The project "EKO mini volleyball" for children aged 9-13 years is org company Jugo petrol AD and the support of the European Volleybal Committee and the capital city Podgorica, and the goal of the projec Confederation (CEV), th he Ministry of Sports and Youth, the Montenegrin Olympic Learning and transferability (How was the impact measured?
 How can the practice be transferred to new contexts/areas, can it be maintained on the long run?)
-For the seventh time, the Volleyball Federation of Montenegro organised "EKO mini volleyball" project, and year after year it recorded a record number of participants with almost 900 children involved.
-The project started in 2016 and it already lasts for 7 years and we hope it will continue for a long period.
-Website or useful links https://odboika.me/eko-mini-odboika/ Contact oscg@oscg.me; +382 20 665 115
+For the seventh time, the Volleyball Federation of Montenegro organi of participants with almost 900 children involved.
+The project start period.
+Website or useful links https://odbojka.me/eko-mini-odbojka/ Contact osca@osca.me; +382 20 665 115